 My calc app says Tm = 82.43° C. Anyone else get a different answer.

-Is it hot in here, or is it just me?
-Regardless, let’s talk temperature sensors!
-This basic variable is necessary to a variety of processes and segments.
+Temperature sensors are necessary for a variety of processes and segments.
 In most cases, you need to monitor exact temperatures, and in some, you need precise control.
-Read more
+If you want to know more, read out definitive guide to temperature sensor types and applications.

 7 wireless temperature transmitters you must know